Nooul/spring-boot-rest-api-helpers/README.md

 - `@ControllerAdvices` that wrap the results with paging and number of results information
 - `BaseController` class that needs to be extended by each of the resource `RestControllers`
 - `BaseRepository` interface that needs to be extendded by each of resource `Repositories`
-- `ReactAdminSpecifications` does all the magic of Criteria API query generation so that filtering and sorting works
+- `CustomSpecifications` does all the magic of Criteria API query generation so that filtering and sorting works
 - `ObjectMapperProvider` that needs to be used by the Spring Boot Application so serialization and deserialization works without Getters and Setters

 ## Installation